andyferris/Dictionaries.jl/README.md

  "c" │ 4
 ```

-There is a `mapview` function, which is the lazy version of the above.
+There is a `mapview` function exported by [SplitApplyCombine.jl](https://github.com/JuliaData/SplitApplyCombine.jl), which is the lazy version of the above.

 Filtering a dictionary also preserves the keys, dropping the remainder.